 Updated: May 1

-A quiet nightmare is taking place every day in our older condos that affect our health, specially here in South Florida where we have older condos.
-The nightmare is old sewer lines made of cast iron pipe that are degrading and at best creating hairline cracks which is permitting the infiltration of harmful gases and bacteria into our living areas.
-Sewer gas can make you sick, Exposure to these gases can cause headaches, dizziness, memory loss, poisoning, and asphyxiation.
-In large enough amounts, there is even risk of fire or explosion.it is important to take any odd smell coming from your sewer seriously, especially in condos where the sewer lines run vertically inside the walls, one of the gases released in sewer is hydrogen sulfide (H2S), it is slightly denser than air, and a mixture of H2S and air can be explosive. symptoms of exposure to sewer gas
+A quiet nightmare occurs every day in our older condos that affect our health, especially here in South Florida, where we have older condos.
+The nightmare is old sewer lines made of cast iron pipe that are degrading and, at best, creating hairline cracks, which permit the infiltration of harmful gases and bacteria into our living areas.
+Sewer gas can make you sick; exposure to these gases can cause headaches, dizziness, memory loss, poisoning, and asphyxiation.
+In large enough amounts, there is even a risk of fire or explosion.it is important to take any odd smell coming from your sewer seriously, especially in condos where the sewer lines run vertically inside the walls; one of the gases released in the sewer is hydrogen sulfide (H2S), which is slightly denser than air, and a mixture of H2S and air can be explosive. symptoms of exposure to sewer gas

-There is a lot going on in sewers, including different types of bacteria which create different gases, including:
+A lot is going on in sewers, including different types of bacteria which create different gases, including:

 Ammonia: This compound is probably most familiar to you as a part of glass cleaner products.
 While it can be safe to clean with, exposure to it can be irritating, or even toxic or deadly.
 It is also dangerous to mix with bleach.

 Methane: When produced in large quantities, methane can create a fire hazard in your home, as it is highly flammable.

 Hydrogen sulfide: This gas is the most common sewer gas and the cause of the rotten egg smell you might have in your home.
 Unfortunately, it is also one of the most harmful gases.
 In high amounts, it is poisonous and affects multiple body systems,